arc42/docs.arc42.org-site/_pages/section-1.md

 <div class="arc42-help" markdown="1">

 ### Contents
-Short description of the functional requirements, driving forces, extract (or abstract)  of requiremnents.
+Short description of the functional requirements, driving forces, extract (or abstract)  of requirements.
 Link to (hopefully existing) requirements documents (with version number and information where to find it).

 ### Motivation
 From the point of view of the end users a system is created or modified to improve support of a business activity and/or improve the quality.